 Taxable Annual Income

-For 2020 tax rates, review this link from the Canadian Government
+For 2021 tax rates, review this link from the Canadian government

 As with most provinces, Nunavut uses a progressive tax structure and has four different tax brackets.
 Nunavut applies the lowest tax rates in the country, and the brackets increase each year based on inflation.
-Visit the Government of Nunavut’s Personal Income Tax page for this year’s tax bracket rates.
+Visit Nunavut’s personal income tax page for this year’s tax bracket rates.

 There’s an allowable amount of income that you can earn before you must start paying taxes.
-That is called the “basic personal” or “personal amount.”
-For the 2021 tax year, the Federal Basic Personal Amount (BPA) is $13,808 and Nunavut amount is $16,467.
+That is called the “basic personal amount” or “BPA”.
+For the 2022 tax year, the federal BPA amount is $14,398 and Nunavut’s amount is $16,862.

 Nunavut has a tax system similar to other Canadian provinces.
 Many of the provincial taxes and credits for residents of Nunavut complement similar credits at the federal level, but there are some unique credits for residents of Nunavut.

-- Cost of living supplement for single parents: Single parents with more than $60,000 in adjusted net income can claim a refundable tax credit.
-More information on applying for and receiving this credit be found in this CRA link.
+- Cost-of-living supplement for single parents: Single parents with more than $60,000 in adjusted net income can claim a refundable tax credit.
+More information on applying for and receiving this credit can be found here.

-- Volunteer Firefighters Tax Credit: If you have volunteered at least 200 hours of community service, you may be eligible for this credit.
-This link from the CRA will explain it further.
+- Volunteer firefighters tax credit: If you volunteered at least 200 hours of community service, you may be eligible for this credit.

-- Education and textbook tax credits: For post-secondary students, full or part time, can deduct this credit.
-Review this link (bottom of page) from the territorial government of Nunavut for more information.
+- Education and textbook tax credits: Post-secondary students, full or part-time, can deduct this credit.
+Review this link from the territorial government of Nunavut for more information.